Gluten Free Vanilla Cake

 Luckily for us, xanthan gum is included in almost all gluten free flour blends (including the below brands).

-My Favorite Gluten Free Flour Blend
+My Favorite Gluten Free Flour Blend to Bake With

-I’ve tried this recipe with a few different brands of gluten free flour, and so far each of them has worked great:
+I’ve tried this recipe with a few different brands of gluten free flour, and so far, each of them has worked great:

 - King Arthur gluten free measure for measure flour